 For the annual celebration of women in science, technology, engineering and math – “Ada Lovelace Day” – we celebrate the women engineers who have climbed the ladder to leadership positions.
 Women make up 5% of the technology industry and yet fill only 9% of executive roles in the field.
 These women executives who can code are role models who inspire, motivate and give back to the next generation of female technologists by blogging and speaking.By Angie Chang (Director of Growth, Hackbright Academy)

-Here at Hackbright Academy, we find students dress up as programming languages for Halloween – Ruby on Rails (that’s Lisa to the left), and Python with Flask (that’s Sanby to the right)…
+Here at Hackbright Academy, we find students dress up as programming languages for Halloween – last year’s Ruby on Rails (that’s Lisa to the left), and Python with Flask (that’s Sanby to the right) are perfect examples.

-The tech set in the Silicon Valley are a jolly bunch.
+The tech set in Silicon Valley are a jolly bunch.

 SCIENTISTS: Marie Curie, Lise Meitner, Rosalind Franklin

-To make a Marie Curie costume, all you really need is a long black dress and a few radioactive-looking props.
+To make a Marie Curie costume, all you really need is a long black dress and a few radioactive-looking props (for a truly unique halloween costume, find props that glow green).
 And thanks to Take Back Halloween, check out these DIY/instructional guides on dressing up as Lise Meitner (who discovered nuclear fission) or Rosalind Franklin (a chemist/crystallographer with a huge, unsung role in the discovery of DNA).

 TECHNOLOGISTS: Ada Lovelace, Admiral Grace Hopper